Orange-OpenSource/wro4j-taglib/README.md

 folder as always.

 ### Maven configuration
 The best way to use wro4j at buildtime is the following.

-As of wro4j 1.6.0, CssUrlRewritingProcessor doesn't work correctly with this configuration, see the comment in the file.
+We're not sure that this configuration works correctly with the CSS url rewriting processor, see also the comment in the file.

 ```XML
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"